AATopp/AATopp/README.md

 reliable team member who is very helpful to others.
 I want to work on the meaningful projects that align with my values and goals to make an impact on society and this planet, so there are better opportunities and a sustainable future for us.

-* I have Master`s degree in Data Science
+* I have a Master`s degree in Data Science
 * I am currently looking for an entry-level Data Engineer/Data Scientist roles
 * I am currently learning advanced SQL + Python and Machine Learning